bluerocktel/Pbx3cxFetchAndStoreBackups/README.md

 - Retention Management: Maintains a 7-day retention period for each 3CX host, ensuring data availability for recovery purposes.
 - Automated Reporting: Daily email reports provide technicians with valuable insights into backup status and performance.

+## Exceptions list

+We've implemented an "exceptions" list for streamlined management.
+This decision stems from the automatic updates to our host list provided by [BlueRockTEL](https://bluerocktel.com).
+Maintaining a separate, manually updated list has proven to be the most efficient method for handling specific scenarios such as customer-initiated backups, non-backup-required sandboxes, and other special cases.

 ## Setup

 1. Configuration File: Rename .env.example to .env and customise it according to your specific requirements.
-2. List of hosts: rename .hosts.example to hosts and enter your hosts FQDN, one per line.
+2. List of hosts: rename hosts.example to hosts and enter your hosts FQDN, one per line.
+3. List of exceptions: rename exceptions.example to exceptions and enter the FQDN of the hosts you do not want to include in backups, one per line.
-3. SSH Key Authentication: Ensure that the worker has SSH key access to both 3CX hosts and the designated backup storage.
+4. SSH Key Authentication: Ensure that the worker has SSH key access to both 3CX hosts and the designated backup storage.

 ## Scripts